vippsas/vipps-developers/common-topics/direct-vs-psp.md

   [PSP API](https://developer.vippsmobilepay.com/docs/APIs/psp-api).
   The merchant or partner does not have a direct communication with Vipps MobilePay, and uses none of our services directly.
-  It is not possible to use all functionality provided with direct integration.
+  Without a direct integration it is not possible to use all functionality provided by our APIs.

 ## How the PSP API works